FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

                 }
         ]

-Lastly, we install the *blobconverter* library and use it to convert IR files to the *OpenVino* to blob format that can be run on OAK devices.
+Once conversion to OpenVINO IR is successful we can install the *blobconverter* library and use it to convert the IR files to a blob format that can be run on OAK devices.
 After this step is complete the *IR* and *blob* files can be downloaded to your PC.

+> There is also a [Web App](https://blobconverter.luxonis.com/) where you can convert the model using the *blobconverter*.
+Select OpenVINO 2021.3 > OpenVINO Model > Continue, upload .xml and .bin, and convert.

-The full conversion process is shown below.
+The full weights file to OAK blob file conversion process is shown below.

 ![Converting Model](../images/FRCMachineLearning/FRCMachineLearning.008.jpeg)